 Step 2: Identification of pain points

-It’s the salesperson’s job to unearth underlying causes of any challenges a prospect is challenged by.
+It’s the salesperson’s job to unearth underlying causes of any challenges a prospect has.
 The trick here is to not blame a prospect for the situation they are currently in.
 That means it’s best to avoid stating any pain points explicitly.
 Instead, you should ask open-ended, negatively-faced questions, which will get them to arrive at their pain points independently.

-Not only will it help you appear less hostile, but it will also help the prospect see the value your solution holds more clearly.
+It will help the prospect see the value your solution holds more clearly.
 Here are a couple of examples of such questions.

 - How effective do you think your current solutions for [problem] is?